bitst0rm-pub/Formatter/README.md

         "OLALA": ["$HOME/.cabal/bin:$PATH", "~/.olala/bin:$PATH"]
     },

-    // This option addresses the syntaxes impact described in "format_on_save".
+    // This option addresses the syntaxes conflict described in "format_on_save".
-    // It serves as a global helper and only applies to the following options:
+    // It serves as a takeover and only applies to the following options:
     // 1. "format_on_save"
     // 2. "format_on_paste"
-    // To use this option the "format_on_save" and/or "format_on_paste" options
-    // at the "formatters" plugin level must also be enabled.
-This option
-    // takes precedence over the syntaxes specified there.
+    // Syntaxes in this option always take precedence over the syntaxes specified there.
-    // All syntaxes in this option must be unique without any duplicates.
+    // All syntaxes must be unique without any duplicates.
     "format_on_unique": {
         "enable": false,
+        "csscomb": ["css"],
-        "jsbeautifier": ["css", "js"],
+        "jsbeautifier": ["js"]
-        "black": ["python"]
     },

     // THIRD-PARTY PLUGINS LEVEL